Pints, Pounds, & Pâté

 Opt Out of Cookies

-©2022 Pints, Pounds, & Pate, LLC.
+©2026 Pints, Pounds, & Pate, LLC.
 All rights reserved.

-This website provides my reflections on travel.
-Always independently verify information to fit your trip and ensure accuracy.
+This website provides my reflections and opinions.
+Always independently verify information to ensure accuracy.
 Pints, Pounds, & Pate, LLC is not liable for errors or for your experience.
-Any information regarding our business successes and travel experiences cannot be understood as guaranteeing your similar successes.
+Any information regarding our business strategies/ successes and/or travel experiences does not guarantee your similar similar successes.
+Paid stock photos used throughout and no claim is made that they are my own work.
 This website is not legal advice.

 • Welcome & About